OUR CHANCELLOR hero

 ABOUT OUR CHANCELLOR

-Prior to his appointment at UAPB, Chancellor Graham served as a tenured professor of education and held the position of Provost and Vice Chancellor for Academic Affairs at Winston-Salem State University in North Carolina.
-From 2023 to 2024, he also served as Interim Chancellor of the institution.
-Earlier in his career, he was a tenured full professor and Dean of the College of Education at North Carolina Agricultural and Technical State University.
+Prior to his appointment at UAPB, Dr. Graham served as Provost and Vice Chancellor for Academic Affairs (2018–2023) and Interim Chancellor (2023–2024) at Winston-Salem State University in North Carolina.
+Before these appointments, he was Dean of the College of Education and a tenured Full Professor at North Carolina Agricultural and Technical State University where he advanced initiatives to increase teacher diversity and expand community engagement.

 FORMS &